cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 h(Example, { name: "guide/routing/effect" })
 ```

-Now we can now use Overminds **onInitialize** to configure the router. onInitialize is an action that receives the application actions:
+Now we can use Overminds **onInitialize** to configure the router.
+That way the initial url triggers before the UI renders and we get to set our initial state.

 ```marksy
 h(Example, { name: "guide/routing/pagejs" })